 Disclaimer: Technically I could pretend to own this stuff, seeing as copyright law didn't even exist in Vergil's time.
-And anyway, no one can copyright a god.
+The quotation, however, is from Book 4 of Fitzgerald's magnificent translation, which does fall under current legislation.

-Semele was one of the few women that Jupiter/Zeus actually seduced rather than raped.
-Hers was also the only semi-divine son to come under his father's explicit protection, and the only one to be raised to divine status.
+A side note: Semele was one of the few women that Jupiter/Zeus actually seduced rather than raped.
+Hers was also the only semi-divine son to come under his father's explicit protection, and the only one to eventually be raised to divine status.

 The nymphs and satyrs usually play music; their duty is to entertain the gods they serve.
 But there is no music today.
 Instead the lesser divinities cower in a far corner, pretending without success that they do not exist.
 All of Olympus waits nervously.
 Today Marriage does not fare well.